#1 in Sleep Product Research

 Mattress Ratings > Memory Foam Bed Reviews

-Several memory foam mattresses are affordably priced, and the memory foam market is increasingly competitive which is good for consumers.
 Different foam densities and firmness levels are increasingly available to suit a variety of personal preferences.
+Several models are affordably priced.

-THE BAD: The most common complaint is off gassing / initial odor.
-Less common complaints include heat retention (sleeping hot), excessive firmness, firmness unpredictability, and a lack of edge support.
+THE BAD: The most common complaint is off gassing odor.
+Less common complaints include heat retention, excessive firmness, firmness unpredictability, "squishy" feel, and lack of edge support.

 High-density models may be somewhat difficult to move on and get up off.
 And several popular memory foam mattresses are available only or mostly online.